 Secured a number of dismissals on the basis of federal preemption, including in the U.S. Supreme Court case of PLIVA, Inc. v.
 Mensing, 131 S. Ct.
 2567 (2011), and before the Eleventh Circuit in Guarino v.
 Wyeth, LLC, 719 F.3d 1245 (11th Cir.
 2013).
 Significant experience litigating before state coordinated proceedings in California, New Jersey, Pennsylvania, Missouri, and Massachusetts.

-- Defends Leading Pharmaceutical Manufacturer in Putative Class Actions Challenging Patent Litigation Settlements
+- Defends Leading Pharmaceutical Manufacturer in Putative Antitrust Class Actions Challenging Patent Litigation Settlements

-Currently defending client in putative class actions challenging patent litigation settlements on antitrust grounds, initiated after the Supreme Court’s decision in FTC v.
+Defends clients in putative class actions challenging patent litigation settlements on antitrust grounds, initiated after the Supreme Court’s decision in FTC v.
 Actavis, 133 S. Ct.
 2223 (2013).
+Obtained complete dismissal on the pleadings in FTC v.
+AbbVie Inc., 107 F. Supp.
+3d 428 (E.D.
+Pa.
+2015).

 - Protects Interests of Pharmaceutical Companies in Agency Actions